Your Care After Heart Transplant

 This drug is used to help prevent viruses, specifically cytomegalovirus (CMV) in transplant patients.
 It should be taken with food or milk.
 Tablets should not be crushed or broken.
 Valganciclovir comes in 450mg tablets.
 The usual dosage is 900mg or two tablets daily.
 You will have blood drawn often to check blood cell counts and kidney function.
 Common side effects are headache, diarrhea, upset stomach, stomach pain, fatigue, and having trouble sleeping.
 Many small meals, sucking on hard sugar-free candy, or chewing sugar-free gum can help relieve stomach symptoms.

 If your risk of CMV is extremely low you may be on acyclovir, 400mg twice daily instead of valganciclovir.
 Your doctor will decide which drug is best for you.

-This drug is used to treat fungal infections, specifically thrush.
-It should be dissolved or swish and swallowed so that it coats the mouth and throat.
-You should not eat, drink or brush your teeth for 10 -15 minutes after using it.
-Troche comes in 10 mg lozenges.
-Nystatin comes in a solution of 100,000 units/ml.
-You take 5 milliliters.
+This drug is used to treat fungal infections, specifically thrush and aspergillus.
+Sporanox comes as a solution of 10 mg/mL.
+You will take 20 mL once daily at bedtime.
 Your pharmacist will show you how much this is.
-You will take this until your prednisone dose is 5 mg daily or less.
+You will take this for six months or until your prednisone dose is 5 mg daily or less.
 Common side effects are nausea or vomiting.